gogins/csound-extended/Opcodes/MVerb/README.md

     MYFLT ERSelect;
     MYFLT EQSelect;

 The order of processing is:

 1. 2 DC blockers for the stereo input signal.
 2. 2 multitap delays for early reflections.
 3. 25 mesh nodes for the reverb, each with:
-    4. 4 variable delays, with optionally randomized delay times.
+3.1 4 variable delays, with optionally randomized delay times.
-    5. 4 equalizers, each with:
+3.2 4 equalizers, each with:
-       6. 10 parametric equalizers (biquad filters).
+   3.2.1 10 parametric equalizers (biquad filters).
-       7. 1 level balancer.
+   3.2.2 1 level balancer.
-       8. 1 DC blocker.
+   3.2.3 1 DC blocker.
 9. 2 DC blockers for the stereo output signal.

 ## Credits

 Jon Christopher Nelson wrote the original Cabbage VST plugin.

 Michael Gogins adapted Nelson's plugin as a Csound plugin opcode in C++.

-The order of initialization is:

- 1. Default values of preset fields.
- 2. User choice of preset.
- 3. Default value of non-preset "control channels" (opcode parameters).
- 4. User-defined opcode parameters.